JohT/code-graph-analysis-pipeline/domains/internal-dependencies/README.md

 This directory contains the implementation and resources for analysing **internal dependencies** within the Code Graph Analysis Pipeline.
 It follows the vertical-slice domain pattern: all Cypher queries, Python chart scripts, shell scripts, and report templates needed for this analysis live here.

-This domain covers four related analysis areas:
+This domain covers three related analysis areas:

 - **Internal Dependencies**: How packages, artifacts, and TypeScript modules depend on each other — interface segregation, widely used types, usage ratios, and file distances.
-- **Cyclic Dependencies**: Mutual dependency cycles between Java packages, Java artifacts, and TypeScript modules — with metrics to prioritise which backward dependencies to remove.
 - **Path Finding**: All-pairs shortest path and longest path algorithms — revealing dependency depth, graph diameter, and worst-case transitive chains.
 - **Topological Sort**: Build ordering across all abstraction levels — packages, artifacts, types, modules, and NPM packages.

+> **Cyclic dependency analysis** has been extracted into its own dedicated domain: [`cyclic-dependencies`](../cyclic-dependencies/README.md).

 ## Entry Points